LCGD Designers Invited to Shape the Future of Kyneton Botanic Gardens

 • A major portfolio project with long-term visibility

-• Collaboration with horticultural specialists, council and community groups
+• Meaningful engagement with council and community stakeholders

 About Kyneton Botanic Gardens

-Established in 1858, the Kyneton Botanic Gardens is one of Victoria’s earliest and most treasured public gardens.
-It is home to a remarkable collection of mature specimen trees, including 17 recognised by the National Trust of Australia, and a rich mix of heritage features.
+Established in 1858, Kyneton Botanic Gardens is one of Victoria’s earliest and most treasured public gardens.
+It is home to an extraordinary collection of mature specimen trees, including 17 recognised by the National Trust of Australia, along with a rich mix of heritage features.

-Visitors can explore original bluestone garden walls, a striking wrought iron main gate, a restored gardener’s cottage, a historic 1902 drinking fountain and a scenic riverside walk along the Campaspe River.
-The gardens also include a charming rotunda, a fairy ring of mature trees and the inclusive, nature-based Kyneton Community Park.
+Visitors encounter original bluestone walls, a striking wrought iron entrance gate, a restored gardener’s cottage and a historic 1902 drinking fountain.
+The gardens also feature a riverside walk along the Campaspe River, a rotunda and the inclusive Kyneton Community Park.

-This layered context makes the Welcome Garden redesign particularly meaningful, a rare chance to contribute contemporary design thinking to a site with more than 165 years of history.
+This layered context makes the Welcome Garden redesign particularly meaningful — a rare opportunity to contribute contemporary landscape design thinking to a site deeply embedded in civic and botanical history.

 What happens next